spneshaei/SimpleAsync/README.md

 ## Why should I use SimpleAsync?

-There are times when we want to do an async call as easy as possible without creating any queues first.
-These times we usually use `OperationQueue().addOperation` or similar calls.
+There are times when we want to do an async call as easy as possible.
 Also, many developers jump to the main thread as easy as using `DispatchQueue.main.async` or `OperationQueue.main.addOperation`.
 Writing these sentences everytime can cost you a lot of time, but SimpleAsync is going to help you a lot in this regard.

 ## Installation